 - Watch your favourite TV show

 Make it quality time: if you’re settling down to read or watch TV, make sure it’s a book / show you love.
 Plan ahead to help with this: pre-record your favourite shows, have a cracking book ready to go on your shelf, or have a date with a friend in the diary.

 This is your treat time – enjoy it.

 Make sure you’re doing the right thing in terms of a balanced, nutritious diet: plenty of fresh fruit and vegetables, staying well hydrated.
-You know the drill: but it’s easy for a student under stress to forget to take care of the basics.
+You know the drill: but it’s easy for a student under lots of exam stress to forget to take care of the basics.

 Maintaining a good exercise routine has also been shown to significantly reduce students’ anxiety about upcoming tests, so go get a sweat on!
 If you’re not a natural athlete, find something you enjoy: a weekly game of badminton, or a swim in a lake, or even a regular hike in the hills.